 Internet infrastructure providers have a unique viewpoint on the development possibilities the Internet provides.
 For most U.S. providers, over fifty percent of their business comes from outside the United States.
 As this business grows, these providers establish a presence outside the U.S. to be closer to their customers.
 Because of the investment involved in establishing Internet infrastructure, development cannot be forced.
 It will only come when small Internet businesses grow, making infrastructure investments viable.

 The i2Coalition has become involved in the multistakeholder decision-making process and has made increasing its presence in this process a key priority in the group’s two-year strategic plan.
 This increased participation will take place by seeking to influence policies during their formation and debate, and select attendance at key governance events.
 Key points of influence are:

-- ICANN: The i2Coalition joined the Internet Service Provider Constituency (ISPC) and Christian Dawson has been chosen to help broaden the membership of the ISPC.
-The i2Coalition long range goal for participation in the ISPC, and ICANN in general is to broaden the number of voices participating in the ICANN decision-making process to ensure that this critical piece of Internet infrastructure continues to function in a reliable and innovative manner.
+- ICANN: The i2Coalition attends ICANN meetings.
+The i2Coalition long-range goal for participation in ICANN is to broaden the number of voices participating in the ICANN decision-making process to ensure that this critical piece of Internet infrastructure continues to function in a reliable and innovative manner.
 The i2Coalition plans to attend two out of three yearly ICANN meetings.

 - IGF: The i2Coalition attends the recent IGF meetings.
 The i2Coalition long-range goal for participation in the IGF is twofold: to participate in IGF discussions of issues that affect infrastructure providers; and ensure that the IGF remains a robust, and relevant, place for participants in the multistakeholder model to openly debate issues with a goal of creating real-world solutions to those issues.
 In addition, the i2Coalition is exploring ways to make the US IGF relevant by working with key organizers on agenda and funding issues.